evotext/ielex-data-and-tree/README.md

 [ADD DOI AFTER ZENODO RELEASE]

 This repository contains data and scripts for producing a Baysian phylogenetic tree sample of for the Indo-European family which is *good enough* for use in phylogenetic comparative methods.
 It should be considered as the current version of the "Indo-European Lexical Cognacy Database" from Dunn et al. (2011), popularly known as "IELex".
-There are persistent rumours that something better will be available soon, but in the meantime, this is the best we can do.
+The "Indo-European Cognate Relationships" (IE-CoR) database project, now based at the Max Planck Institute for Evolutionary Anthropology, has been working on a much improved database originally based on this data, but has not release public data so far.
+In the meantime, this is the best we can offer, as an alternative to the original website (http://ielex.mpi.nl) which is now offline.

 ## Design principles